opnfv/fuel/fuel/docs/src/installation-instructions.rst

 Calculate hardware requirements:

-You can use the Fuel Hardware Calculator <https://www.mirantis.com/openstack-services/bom-calculator/> to calculate the hardware required for your OpenStack environment.
+Refer to the OpenStack Hardware Compability List  <https://www.mirantis.com/products/openstack-drivers-and-plugins/hardware-compatibility-list/> for more information on various hardware types available for use.

 When choosing the hardware on which you will deploy your OpenStack environment, you should think about: